 The starting point for data about the people and the economy of the United States .
 Access is available via an A to Z menu, a search feature, and browsing the main categories--people, business, and geography--on the home page.
 Also includes a link to American Factfinder, which uses Census Bureau data to create tables, reports, and maps down to the census block level.
 The Olson Library has a collection of Census publications going back to 1900.
 For assistance, please ask at the Reference Desk.
 For historical population numbers, visit this page from the University of Michigan (they also have a very good webpage of Census resources).
 The database Heritage Quest Online contains searchable Census records from 1790-1930.
 NMU has a webpage on Census Resources.

-State and Metropolitan Data Book
+State and Metropolitan Data Book (ceased publication in 2011)

 The Data Book contains a collection of statistics on social and economic conditions in the United States at the state and metropolitan area levels.
 Selected data for component counties and central cities of metropolitan areas are also included.
 The Data Book also is a guide to sources of data from the Census Bureau, other Federal Agencies, and private organizations.